Putin foe Navalny to challenge Moscow election defeat in court

 "It's about 50,000 pages, we're hauling it around in a truck," he wrote.

-He alleged violations including vote buying, illegal campaigning for Sobyanin on state-funded television and abuses of the system of voting at home to skew the results in favor of Sobyanin.
+He alleged violations including vote buying, illegal campaigning for Sobyanin on state-funded television and abuses of the system of voting at home to skew the results in favour of Sobyanin.

 Navalny's showing was far stronger than opinion polls had forecast and may have rattled Putin, but there appears to be little chance his legal challenge will succeed in Russia's courts, which Kremlin critics say follow orders from the state.